fethij/Rijksmuseum/README.md

 # Rijksmuseum
 ![banner](./assets/ios/Rijksmuseum_banner_3.png)

-Rijksmuseum is multi-modular Kotlin and Compose Multiplatform app that offers an immersive way to explore the art collection of the renowned Rijksmuseum in Amsterdam.
+Rijksmuseum is multi-modular Compose Multiplatform app that offers an immersive way to explore the art collection of the renowned Rijksmuseum in Amsterdam.

 ## Download